 Metals: Metals are often the primary substrates for bonding powder coating due to their prevalence in industrial applications.
 Aluminum, steel, stainless steel, and titanium are commonly treated with bonding powder coating to create surfaces with improved adhesive properties.
 The process helps overcome challenges associated with the inherently smooth and potentially non-reactive nature of metal surfaces.

-Plastics: Certain types of plastics can benefit from bonding powder coating as well.
+bonding powder coating as well.
 Thermoplastics and thermosetting plastics, such as ABS, polyethylene, and polypropylene, can undergo pre-treatment with bonding powder coating to enhance their adhesive capabilities.
 This is particularly important in situations where plastic components need to be securely bonded to other materials.

 Composites: Composite materials, which combine different materials to achieve specific properties, can be effectively prepared with bonding powder coating.
 Carbon fiber composites, fiberglass composites, and hybrid composites can all benefit from improved adhesion, ensuring the structural integrity of the assembled parts.